First Messenian War: Possible underlying causes

 Pausanias states the details of the immediate provocation for war and expresses his view that the underlying cause was ethnic and regional tension between Laconia and Messenia.
 Various scholars have given speculative analyses of the underlying causes throughout the centuries since Pausanias.
-A recent historian, William Dunstan, guesses that the Spartan invasion, except for the Spartan colony of Tarentum, as an alternative to the colonization undertaken by most of the other states of Greece to relieve overpopulation at home.
-No evidence is offered for that view.
+A recent historian, William Dunstan, asserts that the Spartan invasion was an alternative to the colonization undertaken by most of the other states of Greece to relieve overpopulation at home.
+No evidence is offered for this view.
 He also implies that the Spartan aristocracy were moved by the desire for wealth, based on a cultural floruit and some foreign goods dating to the Orientalizing Period found during the excavation of the temple of Artemis Orthia in Sparta.
 No such motives appear in the classical sources.
 As Dunstan points out, after about 600 BC Spartan luxuries were in deficit.
 The Spartan economy improved significantly with the inflow of dues from the new helot class of Messenia.
 There is no evidence that this economic arrangement was intended beforehand as a cause of the war.

-The strongest case for an underlying, in this case ulterior, the Spartan motive for the war is an admission by one of the Spartan kings that the Spartans needed Messenian land.
+The strongest case for an underlying, and in this case ulterior, Spartan motive for the war is an admission by one of the Spartan kings that the Spartans needed Messenian land.
 The Spartan Constitution was already in effect by the time the war broke out.
 The Spartans had already produced a professional army, which is evidenced not only by their tactics in the war but by the reluctance of the Messenians to engage them.
-Lycurgus had redistributed all the land in Lacedaemon, creating 39,000 equal plots, of which 9000 went to the Spartiates and 30,000 to the Perioeci.
+Lycurgus had redistributed all the land in Laconia, creating 39,000 equal plots, of which 9000 went to the Spartiates and 30,000 to the Perioeci.
 The source of this information, Plutarch, states two opinions as to the location of the 9000: either 6000 originally in Lacedaemon with 3000 in Messenia, added by the king Polydorus, victor of the First Messenian War, or 4500 in each region.
 Aristotle later stated that the Spartans could support 3000 infantry and 1500 cavalry.
 Each Spartiatate by law had to have his own kleros, an inalienable plot of land.
 Burckhardt notes that Polydorus, questioned whether he wanted to go to war against brothers (presumably, Dorians integrated into Messenian society) replied: "All we want is land not yet distributed; that is, not yet divided by lot for our people."

 Thucydides states that Sparta controlled 2/5 of the Peloponnese, which according to Nigel Kennel is 8500 km2.
 Using this figure as a rough estimate of the amount of land occupied by 39,000 klaroi obtains a figure of 54 acres per klaros, a significant agricultural estate.
 As citizenship and other social status depended on the possession of one the availability of land must have been a strong motive.